bookofproofs/bookofproofs.github.io/_sources/history/20th-century/nachbin.md

 ### Mathematical Profile (Excerpt):
 * We should give a few details about the extraordinary career of Jacob Nachbin.
-* Leopoldo was born there in January 1922 and shortly after that Jacob and his wife split up.
 * Jacob Nachbin set up a Jewish weekly newspaper and a Yiddish literary periodical in Rio de Janeiro.
-* Around 1930-1931, Jacob Nachbin went to the United States and held chairs at the Northwestern University, in Evanston, Illinois and the New Mexico State University in Las Cruces.
+* Around 1930-1931 Jacob Nachbin went to the United States and held chairs at the Northwestern University, in Evanston, Illinois and the New Mexico State University in Las Cruces.
-* When the "Carvajal" manuscript vanished, Jacob Nachbin was accused of stealing it, spent three months in prison before being released for lack of evidence and was deported to the United States.
+* The manuscript vanished, Jacob Nachbin was accused of stealing it, spent three months in prison before being released for lack of evidence and was deported to the United States.
-* In Recife, another of Nachbin's wives, Léa Drechter, an Austrian Jew whom he had abandoned together with their child, found out about the robbery and also that he was now married to someone else.
 * Nachbin had left her and had gone to Chicago, where he had reinvented himself as an academic.
 * Let us note that Jacob Nachbin always denied stealing the manuscript which reappeared in 2016.
 * Jacob Nachbin went to Spain to fight against Franco and vanished, presumably killed in the fighting.
-* We have given these details about Leopoldo's father since, although he was not involved in his upbringing, the publicity about him clearly must have affected the young boy.
-* Leopoldo was brought up by his mother and attended schools in Recife.
 * At this school, Leopoldo was taught by Luís de Barros Freire (1896-1963), a civil engineer and professor at the Escola Politécnica de Pernambuco who had won the chair of mathematics at the Escola Normal de Pernambuco in 1919 and had taught physics and mathematics at several high schools in Recife.
 * It was Luís Freire who brought out Nachbin's passion for mathematics and encouraged him to go to Rio de Janeiro and study for an engineering degree.
 * In 1939 Nachbin enrolled at the National School of Engineering at the University of Brazil in Rio de Janeiro.